History of William F. Buckley Jr. in Timeline

 1976: Jim Buckley Loses Senate Seat

-In 1976, Jim Buckley lost his Senate seat to Democrat Daniel Patrick Moynihan after serving one term.
+In 1976, Jim Buckley was defeated by Democrat Daniel Patrick Moynihan after serving one term in the Senate.

 1976: Smith Attempts Another Murder

 In 1976, five years after being released from prison, Edgar Smith attempted to murder another woman in San Diego, California.
-He was sentenced to life in prison and admitted he murdered Zielinski.
+He was sentenced to life in prison and admitted to also murdering Zielinski.
 Buckley expressed regret at having believed and supported Smith.

 In January 1978, Buckley resigned from the board of directors of Amnesty International USA in protest over the organization's stance against capital punishment as expressed in its Stockholm Declaration of 1977.

-In February 1979, the US Securities and Exchange Commission accused Buckley and 10 other defendants of defrauding shareholders in Starr Broadcasting Group, a company in which Buckley owned a 20% stake.
-As part of the settlement, Buckley agreed to return $1.4 million in stock and cash to shareholders in the company.
+In February 1979, the US Securities and Exchange Commission accused Buckley and 10 other defendants of defrauding shareholders in Starr Broadcasting Group.
+Buckley agreed to return $1.4 million in stock and cash as part of a settlement.

 Stained Glass (Blackford Oakes)